“Simera ya, simera yamos yinetai....”

 In Cyprus, there is the “stolisma”.
 When the bride is ready, a band plays a song that calls all the bride’s relatives to give her their blessing.

 During this ritual, a red scarf is passed around the bride’s waist which symbolizes fertility.
 The same ritual is performed on the groom, too.
 Then the “Kapnistiri” takes place, a censer traditionally used as a smoke blessing to the bride and groom.

 Na zisei i nifi kai o gambros, koumbaros kai koumbara...

 The ‘koumbaro’, or best man, will shave the groom on the morning of the ceremony to signify trust.
-Then the close friends step in to help get him dressed.
-The koumbara or maid of honor leads the bridal party to the bride to help her get dressed and ready for the ceremony.
+Then close friends step in to help get him dressed.
+The koumbara, or maid of honour leads the bridal party to the bride to help her get dressed and ready for the ceremony.

 The names of all of the single ladies are written on the bottom of the bride’s shoes and tradition has it that the names that are worn off by the end of the reception will soon get married.

-On the day of the wedding, the koumbaro visits the bride’s house to escort her to church.
-But, the doors are shut!
+On the wedding day, the koumbaro visits the bride's house to escort her to church.
+But the doors are shut!
 There are many traditions around his visit.

 For example, he must help the bride put her shoes on.